 A Writ of Execution is a document that serves as the tenant's final written notice requesting them to leave their rented premises.
 A court will issue it a few hours to a few days once the landlord has requested it after a successful judgment.

-The tenant will have a maximum of 48 hours to move out of the property once the court has issued you with the writ.
+The tenant will have a maximum of 48 hours to move out of the property once the court order has been issued with the writ.
 If the tenant doesn't, then the sheriff will have no option but to remove them forcibly.

 There you have it, everything you need to know about the eviction process in Oklahoma.
 As a landlord you should also familiarize yourself with the state's lease or rental agreement policies, security deposit laws, and other rental property regulations.